thecoderpb/Bluetooth-Ad-Hoc/README.md

 Extract the source code.
 Place it in androidStudioProjects folder located in documents folder.<br>
 Open Android Studio and open the location of the project.
 Let the gradle project sync.
 It will take a while
 <br> Then connect your device and run the code.Upon successfull installation, the app will run on your device.
 Follow the prompts on the screen to test the app.

+<br><br>
+Created by Pratik Byathnal and Sarvesh Kedia for the course Heterogeneous Parallelism